Margitta Mazzocchi: Career

 Since moving to the United States, Mazzocchi has worked as the office manager and billing officer for Life Solutions Counseling Services.
 She also managed a photography studio and worked as a teacher at the Recovery Group of Southern West Virginia.

 Personal life

-Mazzocchi and her husband, Eugene, have two children.
+Mazzocchi and her husband, Eugene, have two children, Marco and Mara.
 She became a naturalized citizen of the United States in 2017.